Bias corrected estimates for the generalized Pareto distribution using Firth's modified score function or implicit bias subtraction.

 Details

-Method subtract
+Method subtract solves

 $$\tilde{\boldsymbol{\theta}} = \hat{\boldsymbol{\theta}} + b(\tilde{\boldsymbol{\theta}}$$

-for \(\tilde{\boldsymbol{\theta}}\), using the first order term in the bias expansion as given by gpd.bias
+for \(\tilde{\boldsymbol{\theta}}\), using the first order term in the bias expansion as given by gpd.bias.

 The alternative is to use Firth's modified score and find the root of $$U(\tilde{\boldsymbol{\theta}})-i(\tilde{\boldsymbol{\theta}})b(\tilde{\boldsymbol{\theta}}),$$ where \(U\) is the score vector, \(b\) is the first order bias and \(i\) is either the observed or Fisher information.